 Stored procedures and views testings

-To ensure the manual execution of stored procedures and views, testing creates the required results.
+Testing is essential to validate that manual execution of stored procedures and views produces the expected results.
 With this process, the tester checks for the below-mentioned keynotes:-

 - When data is fetched from the necessary database tables, TRIM operations are properly implemented.